 - No Battery Backup

 The Lewisia Solar Fountain Pump is a small solar powered pond kit that offers an option for those who need a more compact setup being only 5W solar panel.
 The pump is so small you can easily enclose the pump that comes with the kit in your hands!
-It comes with 4 different fountain pump heads and can easily shot water up two feet in the air.
+It comes with 4 different fountain pump heads and can easily shoot water up to two feet in the air.

 There is also a 10W model available for those who need greater power.